tekjar/switch-case/README.md

 1 -> WIFI, 2 -> BLE, 3 -> ZIGBEE

 #####A. CONNECTION
 1. Requires Gateway.
-So, phone should be connected to netork
+So, phone should be connected to network
 2. peer to peer
 3. peer to peer